CarlosVRL/trading-view-webhook-crypto-bot/README.md

 This process assumes you have Python (3) installed.

 ```
-# if you don't already have virtualenv installed
+# install virtualenv if not already installed
 pip install virtualenv

-# initialize the virtual environment
+# initialize the virtual environment (first-time only)
 python -m virtualenv env

-# your activate script may be in a slightly different location
+# activate the virtual environment
 source env/Scripts/activate

 # install dependencies
 pip install -r requirements.txt
 ```

-After installing the pre-requisites, start the app on default port `localhost:500`
+After installing the pre-requisites, start the app using Python.

 ```
 python app.py